How to Become a Plumber

 - Evidence of your ability to undertake the physical demands of the job.

-Once all of this is in place, you can start looking at the type of qualification you want to achieve.
+Once all of the above is in place, you can start looking at the type of qualification you want to achieve.
 Here’s a list of typical qualifications you may need as a plumber in the UK, depending on your niche:

 - Level 3 Technical Occupational Entry in Plumbing Installations — new for 2025, this diploma focuses on various technical matters related to health and safety, hot and cold water systems, rainwater and environmental systems.

-- Plumbing Craft - suitable for individuals wanting to start their career in plumbing, focusing on domestic heating, hot and cold water supplies, and health and safety.
+- Plumbing Craft — suitable for individuals wanting to start their career in plumbing, focusing on domestic heating systems, hot and cold water supplies, and health and safety.

 - Plumbing and Domestic Heating — focusing on domestic property installations, this course focuses on central heating systems, sanitation systems, gas safety, and environmental technologies.